Asian Art Outpost

 hana

-Note: In some context it can mean "spend money".
-However, as a single character, it will be read as "flower".
+Note: In some contexts, it can mean “spend money.”
+However, as a single character, it will be read as a flower.

 This has the meaning of Xochitl (flower) in Spanish, so if your name is Xochitl, I suggest this character to represent your name.